Applied-Economics-With-AI/guides/google-cloud-vm-setup/Setting Up a Google Cloud VM with VSCode.md

-# Setting Up a Google Cloud VM with VSCode
+# Setting Up a Google Cloud VM for R and Python with VSCode

 This guide is aimed at helping researchers set up a virtual machine capable of running R and Python in the cloud using Google Cloud Platform (GCP).
 It primarily documents first-hand experience setting up and using a virtual machine on the Google Cloud Platform (GCP).
 Similar setups can be achieved with AWS and Microsoft Azure, though I have no experience with these platforms.
 This has been an invaluable tool for me since the beginning of my PhD, and has drastically increased my productivity across many projects.